-Some providers of borderless account solutions are more tailored towards everyday consumers than others.
-TransferWise (review), for example, can provide you with a debit MasterCard or Visa linked your multi-currency account.
-This is particularly useful if you are a freelancer or contractor who makes purchases online, or engages in other credit card related activities, such as booking flights or hotels.
+Some providers of multi-currency account solutions are more tailored towards individuals and may offer a linked debit card.
+This is particularly useful if you are a freelancer or contractor who makes purchases online, or engages in other credit card related activities, such as booking flights and hotels.

 A practical example

 Consider that you are a consultant based in the UK, but many of your clients are located in the United States.
 Maybe you are a software developer, website designer or maybe you run a small e-commerce store.
-The location of your customers doesn’t matter so much to you, but I’m sure you’ll agree that it will be most convenient for them to pay in their local currency.
+The location of your customers doesn’t matter so much to you, but it will be most convenient for them to pay in their local currency.

-Banks and other large financial institutions are the traditional providers of currency services, including foreign denominated bank accounts.
+Banks are the traditional providers of currency services, including foreign denominated bank accounts.
 However, these banks, despite their size and the strength of relationships with their clients, are often expensive.
-This means that they may not always provide rates that align closely with the interbank mid-market rate.
-And that, by the way, is why money transfer services exist in the first place.
+This means that they may not always provide rates that align closely with the mid-market rate.

-Money transfer services specialise in foreign exchange and often do it much cheaper than traditional banks.
-Also, as of late, they have branched out to offer multi-currency account services to their clients.
-They offer the ability to establish foreign denominated accounts in a simple and seamless process, and in addition, any exchange with them is completed at much more competitive rate than usually offered by banks.
+Transfer services specialise in foreign exchange and often do it much cheaper than traditional banks.
+Also, recently they have branched out to offer multi-currency account services to their clients.
+They offer the ability to establish foreign denominated accounts in a simple and seamless process.

 So, while international payment specialists are not technically banks, they can be used as a substitute for holding traditional bank accounts.
-Althoug, because they’re not fully fledged banks, they won’t be able to provide a full suite of financial services, such as loans, credit cards and investment advice.
-But they might be able to offer an economical payment solution for your international endeavours, including foreign exchange tools, such as a currency forward contract, an option or market order.
+And while they won’t be able to provide a full suite of financial services, they may be able to offer other payment features such as:

 The benefits of a multi-currency account

-Now that we understand what a multi-currency account is and how they work, what are the benefits you can expect from using these services?
+Now that we understand what a multi-currency account is and how it works, what are its benefits?

-- Transfer between these currency accounts occurs at much more competitive rates than offered by banks
+- Much more competitive rates than offered by banks

 - Generally free to open and no ongoing monthly fees

-- Some consumer services may offer the ability to link a debit MasterCard or Visa
+- Some services may offer a linked debit card

-Multi-currency accounts are the perfect solution for individuals and businesses who conduct their commercial affairs across international borders.
-They allow funds to be received and stored in a range of currency denominations.
-It is the closest thing you can get to a borderless account solution, which is not only very convenient but can also save you substantial transaction costs in the long run.
+A multi-currency account is a perfect solution for individuals and businesses who conduct their commercial affairs across international borders.
+It allows funds to be received and stored in a range of currency denominations, which is not only very convenient but can also save you substantial transaction costs in the long run.